richcsst/Graphics-Framebuffer/MANUAL.md

 );
 ```

    *\* NOTE:  Mouse support is very primitive and will not be further developed, as the framebuffer is not exactly mouse-friendly.*

 # USAGE HINTS

 ## GRADIENTS

    Gradients can have any number (actually 2 or greater) of color key points (transitions).
 Vertical gradients cannot have more key points than the object is high.
 Horizontal gradients cannot have more key points that the object is wide.
 Just keep your gradients "sane" and things will go just fine.

    Make sure the number of color key points matches for each primary color (red, green, and blue);

 ## PERL OPTIMIZATION

    This module is highly CPU dependent.
 So the more optimized your Perl installation is, the faster it will run.

 ## THREADS

    The module (using the 'threads' module) canNOT have separate threads calling the same object.
 You WILL crash.
 However, you can instantiate an object for each thread to use on the same framebuffer, and it will work just fine.

    See the "examples/multiprocessing" directory for "threads\_primitives.pl" as an example of a threading script that uses this module.

 ## FORKS

    For unthreaded Perl, Install the modules **forks** and **forks::shared** and you will have the same features as **threads** and **threads::shared** (and perhaps better performance for unthreaded perls).

 ## MCE

    Mario Roy has tested **Graphics::Framebuffer** with various methods to use the **MCE** modules for multiprocessing, and creating a single shared library.
 See the "README" file for more.
 I highly recommend this for multiprocessing, as it should save on memory.

 ## BLITTING

    Use "blit\_read" and "blit\_write" to save portions of the screen instead of redrawing everything.
 It will speed up response tremendously.

 ## SPRITES

    Someone asked me about sprites.
 Well, that's what blitting is for.
 You'll have to do your own collision detection.
 Use **MASK\_MODE** and **UNMASK\_MODE** for drawing, and **XOR\_MODE** for removing.

    Most framebuffer drivers do not have access to GPU features.
 It's just a memory map of the framebuffer.

-Listen folks, this library does everything in software, so your results will vary depending on CPU speed and screen resolution, as well as blit resolution.
+   Listen folks, this library does everything in software (as is typical for the framebuffer), so your results will vary depending on CPU speed and screen resolution, as well as blit resolution.

 ## HORIZONTAL "MAGIC"

    Horizontal lines and filled boxes draw very fast, even in Perl mode, seriously.
 Learn to exploit them.

 ## PIXEL SIZE

    Pixel sizes over 1 utilize a filled "box" or "circle" (negative numbers for circle) to do the drawing.
 This is why the larger the "pixel", the slower the draw.

 ## MULTIPLE "HEADS" (monitors)

    As long as each framebuffer for each display is accessible, you can open an instance of the module for each framebuffer and access each screen.

 ## MAKING WINDOWS

    So, you want to be able to manage some sort of windows...

    You just instantiate a new instance of the module per "Window" and give it its own clipping region.
 This region is your drawing space for your window.

    It is up to you to actually decorate (draw) the windows.

    Nothing is preventing you from writing your own window handler, although I recommend just using X-Windows (and a different module) for that anyway.

 ## RUNNING IN MICROSOFT WINDOWS

    It doesn't work natively, (other than in emulation mode) and likely never will.
 However...

    You can run Linux inside VirtualBox and it works fine.
 Put it in full screen mode, and voila, it's "running in Windows" in an indirect kinda-sorta way.
 Make sure you install the VirtualBox extensions, as it has the correct video driver for framebuffer access.
 It's as close as you'll ever get to get it running in MS Windows.
 Seriously...

    This isn't a design choice, nor preference, nor some anti-Windows ego trip.
 It's simply because of the fact MS Windows does not allow file mapping of the display, nor variable memory mapping of the display (that I know of), both are the techniques this module uses to achieve its magic.
 DirectX is more like OpenGL in how it works, and thus defeats the purpose of this module.
 You're better off with SDL instead, if you want to draw in MS Windows from Perl.

    *\* However, if someone knows how to access the framebuffer (or simulate one) in MS Windows, and be able to do it reasonably from within Perl, then send me instructions on how to do it, and I'll do my best to get it to work.*

 # TROUBLESHOOTING

    Ok, you've installed the module, but can't seem to get it to work properly.
 Here  are some things you can try:

    *\* make sure you turn on the **SHOW\_ERRORS** parameter when calling **new** to create the object.
 This helps with troubleshooting (but turn it back off for normal use).*

    - **You Have To Run From The Console**

        A console window doesn't count as "the console".
 You cannot use this module from within X-Windows/Wayland.
 It won't work, and likely will only go into emulation mode if you do, or maybe crash, or even corrupt your X-Windows/Wayland screen.

        If you want to run your program within X-Windows/Wayland, then you have the wrong module.
 Use SDL, QT, or GTK or something similar.

        You MUST have a framebuffer based video driver for this to work.
 The device ("/dev/fb0" for example) must exist.

        If it does exist, but is not "/dev/fb0", then you can define it in the **new** method with the **FB\_DEVICE** parameter, although the module is pretty good at finding it automatically.

        *\* It may be possible to get a framebuffer device with a proprietary driver by forcing Grub to go into a VESA VGA mode for the console (worked for me with NVidia).*

    - **It's Crashing**

        Ok, segfaults suck.
 Believe me, I had plenty in the early days of writing this module.
 There is hope for you.

        This is almost always caused by the module incorrectly calculating the framebuffer memory size, and it's guessing too large or small a memory footprint, and the system doesn't like it.

        Try running the "primitives.pl" in the "examples" directory in the following way (assuming your screen is larger than 640x480):

 ```bash
 perl examples/primitives.pl --x=640 --y=480